A support theorem for nested Hilbert schemes of planar curves

 For ease of the reader let us recall the statement of the decomposition theorem for nonsingular varieties. \begin{thm}[\gr{Decomposition theorem}] Let $f:X\rightarrow Y$ be a proper map of nonsingular complex algebraic varieties.
 Then there exists a finite collection of constructible sets $Y_{\alpha}$ and local systems $\mathcal{L}_{\alpha}$ on $Y_{\alpha}$ such that the local system $Rf_*\mathbb{Q}[dim X]$ decomposes in the derived category of constructible sheaves as

 \end{thm}

 \begin{defn} We call \ita{supports of f} the $Y_{\alpha}$ appearing in equation (\ref{dec3}). \end{defn} We want describe the supports of the map Clearly among them we can always find the smooth locus $\tilde{B}$ of the family and the summand supported on $B$ is given by the direct sum of the cohomology sheaves $\bigoplus IC_B(R^i\tilde{\pi}^{[m]}_*\co)[-i]$, but a priori we could have other summands supported on subsets of positive codimension. \\ In general, it is not easy to determine the supports of a given map $f:X\rightarrow Y$.
 However, there exists a fairly general approach to the so called \ita{support type theorems} like the decomposition theorem, which was developed by Migliorini and Shende in \cite{MS2}.
-Such an approach relies on the fact that even though a stratum $S$ might be necessary in the stratification of a map $f$, the change in the cohomology of the fibres of $S$ can be predicted just by looking at the map on the strata containing $S$.\\ Therefore, Migliorini and Shende constructed a coarser stratification, the \ita{stratification of higher discriminants}.
+Such an approach relies on the fact that even though a stratum $S$ might be necessary in a Whitney stratification of a map $f$, the change in the cohomology of the fibres of $S$ can be predicted just by looking at the map on the strata containing $S$.\\ Therefore, Migliorini and Shende constructed a coarser stratification, the \ita{stratification of higher discriminants}.